EXTENSIVE UPDATE 2021

 The next lens I intend to buy will be the wide-angle GF23mmF4 R LM WR lens which is the equivalent of the 18 mm for the 35mm format, a very good focal length for architecture and landscape photography.

-IMAGE STABILIZATION – WOULD BE A DESIRABLE FEATURE
+IMAGE STABILIZATION – WOULD BE A DESIRABLE FEATURE FOR ALL LENSES

 The fact that you have no image stabilization limits you somehow in the way you shoot, especially when you want to shoot in low light or while on the move.
 To compensate for the lack of image stabilization in the lens you need a faster shutter speed which means higher ISO when you shoot in low light, thus potentially decrease in image quality.
 This doesn’t stand only with the Fujifilm lenses but generally with the medium format lenses since most of them do not have image stabilization, but it would be very useful feature to have in all these lenses, considering that the medium format system has become very versatile and can be much easier used for faster-paced photography, thanks to the smaller size of the mirrorless medium format cameras.
-Hopefully, this is something to come in the near future.
+Hopefully, this is something to come in the near future, maybe through firmware updates.

-USING THIRD PARTY LENSES WITH THE FUJIFILM GFX 50S – SHOOTING WITH YOUR CANON, NIKON ETC. GLASS
+USING THIRD-PARTY LENSES WITH THE FUJIFILM GFX 50S – SHOOTING WITH YOUR CANON, NIKON ETC. GLASS

 LENS ADAPTORS – MANUAL vs ELECTRONIC

-If you have other glass that you want to use with the GFX, like your Cannon or Nikon lenses, you don’t need to worry you will lose that because you will be able to use your full-frame 35mm lenses on the GFX medium format camera with a few caveats.
-While theoretically the lenses made for a full frame body will not give you the quality of the medium format lens, from my experience using my Canon lenses attached to the GFX body, the quality you get is outstanding.
+If you have other glass that you want to use with the GFX, like your Canon or Nikon lenses, you don’t need to worry you will lose that because you will be able to use your full-frame 35mm lenses on the GFX medium format camera with a few caveats.
+While theoretically the lenses made for a full-frame body will not give you the quality of the medium format lens, from my experience using my Canon lenses attached to the GFX body, the quality you get is outstanding.

 You can mount your third-party lenses on the GFX by using lens adapters.
 You can either use manual or electronic adapters, but you have to know that there are differences between them and they cannot give you full control over the lens.
 The adapters will not replace all the functions you can get from the lens communicating directly and electronically with the camera.
 But at least with the GFX you can mount your Nikon, Canon and other lenses and work with them, while you cannot do that with other medium format cameras, like the Hasselblad or Phase One, because of the way they are designed.
 I consider this a huge advantage and one of the things that convinced me to buy this camera.